vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

 The easiest way to get the IODD file for our sensor is to go to the [IODD Finder website](https://ioddfinder.io-link.com/) and enter our sensor's exact name.

-In the web interface of our IO Link master, we can find the section "Attched Devices -> IOD files" and upload the file there to the master.
+Then, we go to the web interface for our IO-Link master and navigate to **Attached Devices > IODD FILES**.
+There, we can upload the IODD file to the IO-Link master.

 ![image](/assets/2024-11-25/030.png)

-When we switch to the Port 3 tab, because we pluuged the ensor into the physcial port 3, we can see the details of the sensor provided by the vendor in the IODD file.
-The matching between the physical sensor and the IODD file happens with the help of the unique product id.
+We plugged our sensor into the physical port 3.
+So, when we switch to the **Port 3** tab, we can see the details of the sensor provided by the vendor in the IODD file.
+The match between the physical sensor and the IODD file happens with the help of the unique product ID.

 ![image](/assets/2024-11-25/040.png)

 ## Accessing the data from Peakboard

-There are several ways to access the IO Link master from the data consumer side.
+There are several ways to access the IO-Link master from the data consumer side.
 Of course it comes with a built-in MQTT connection, which is always a nice choice.
 But for the next step, we will make use of the built-in OPC UA server endpoint that is also provided.
 Using OPC UA over MQTT in that context has two advantages to consider:

-- The OPC UA option comes with a server, so we can connect Peakboard directly to the IO Link master, while MQTT always needs a broker in between.
+- The OPC UA option comes with a server, so we can connect Peakboard directly to the IO-Link master, while MQTT always needs a broker in between.
-- As through IODD file, the IO Link master knows exactly what kind of data is coming from he sensor and how it must be interpreted.
+- As through IODD file, the IO-Link master knows exactly what kind of data is coming from he sensor and how it must be interpreted.
 So we don't need to worry too much about looping though JSON or other data conversions.
 We can just drag & drop the ready-to-use value from the OPC UA source.

 After we created a new data source to OPC UA, we add two new subscription.
-The OPC UA nodes can be just drilled through and here we see the full power of this IO Link procedere with IODD file: We can see, that already the correct metadata is shown under the corresponding port and attached device.
+The OPC UA nodes can be just drilled through and here we see the full power of this IO-Link procedere with IODD file: We can see, that already the correct metadata is shown under the corresponding port and attached device.
 The OPC UA server already "knows" that this sensor has two relevant data values, the distance and the state if there's an object within the scope of the sensor.
 And also the correct data types are reflected there.
 We can even see a brief explanation of the value on the right side.

 ![image](/assets/2024-11-25/050.png)